v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-4-buildagent.md

 [![Azure DevOps Organizational Settings](media/cloud-build-pipeline/acb4-buildagent/orgsettings.png)](media/cloud-build-pipeline/acb4-buildagent/orgsettings.png)

-19. In the left toolbar, click on Agent Pools.
+19. In the left toolbar, click on **Agent Pools**.

 [![Azure DevOps Agent pool menu](media/cloud-build-pipeline/acb4-buildagent/agentpoolsmenu.png)](media/cloud-build-pipeline/acb4-buildagent/agentpoolsmenu.png)

-20. Click on Default, then click on Agents.
-Then, click New agent.
+20. Click **Default**, then click **Agents**, then click **New agent**.

 21. A pop-up will appear with instructions; follow these.

 [![Azure DevOps Build Agent install 1](media/cloud-build-pipeline/acb4-buildagent/installagent1.png)](media/cloud-build-pipeline/acb4-buildagent/installagent1.png)

-22. Click Download the agent and let it download to the default location.
+22. Click **Download the agent** and let it download to the default location.

-23. Open a powershell window by typing powershell in the windows search bar.
+23. Open a Powershell window by typing **powershell** in the Windows search bar.
 Execute the commands in the instructions line-by-line.
-You can create the agent folder referenced in the instructions on your build machine’s Desktop, for convenience:
+You can create the agent folder referenced in the instructions on your build machine’s Desktop:

 ```
 cd ~/Desktop